 \subsection{Gate realization cost on hardware}

 The transformed circuits via qubit routing will be ultimately converted into basis gates for execution on hardware.
 Basis gates refer to those natively implemented and calibrated on physical platforms.
-Typical native gates in superconducting are $\mathrm{CR}$~\cite{rigetti2010fully}, $\CZ$, and $\iSWAP$ gates~\cite{krantz2019quantum}.
-The realization cost of basis gates involves multiple aspects, including the benchmarked fidelity, gate duration, calibration efficiency, etc. For example, gates with shorter duration are more likely to achieve high fidelity, as qubit decoherence dominates the noise source; although some gate schemes can now implement more basis gates~\cite{chen2025efficient,nguyen2024programmable}, those with simpler pulse control are more likely to be calibrated with high precision, such as the $ \iSWAP $ family on flux-tunable transmons.
+Typical native gates in superconducting platforms are $\mathrm{CR}$~\cite{rigetti2010fully}, $\CZ$, and $\iSWAP$ gates~\cite{krantz2019quantum}.
+The realization cost of basis gates involves multiple aspects, including the benchmarked fidelity, gate duration, calibration efficiency, etc. For example, gates with shorter duration are more likely to achieve high fidelity, as qubit decoherence dominates the noise source; although some gate schemes can now implement more basis gates~\cite{chen2025efficient,nguyen2024programmable}, those with simpler pulse control are more likely to be calibrated with high precision, such as the $ \iSWAP $-family gates on flux-tunable transmons.

-2Q gates that are not natively implemented must be synthesized by native gates.
-Their realization cost is determined by what basis gates are required for synthesis.
+2Q gates are not natively implemented and must be synthesized by native gates.
+Their realization cost is determined by the basis gates used for synthesis.
 For example, any 2Q gate can be minimally synthesized by 3 $ \CX $ gates, except for $ \Can(a,b,0) $ for which the required $ \CX $ count is 2.
 Conventionally, $ \SWAP $ is regarded as 3 times that of $ \CX $ realization cost, while it can also be synthesized by \dquote{1 $ \CX $ + 1 $ \iSWAP $} or \dquote{3 $ \SQiSW $} gates.
-The monodromy polytope theory was proposed to determine the optimal synthesis cost for any 2Q gate given a specific set of basis gates through analysis of local invariants of canonical gates~\cite{peterson2020fixed}.
+The monodromy polytope theory was recently proposed to determine the optimal synthesis cost for any 2Q gate given a specific set of basis gates through analysis of local invariants of canonical gates~\cite{peterson2020fixed}.
 By this method, the set of gates realizable by a specified number of 2Q gates from the basis set, with arbitrary 1Q gates, corresponds to a polytope within the Weyl chamber.
-For instance, the polytope for 2 $ \SQiSW $ gates is a tetrahedron confined to $ \left\{1/2\geq a \geq b + \lvert c \rvert \right\} $~\cite{huang2023quantum}.
+For instance, the polytope reachable by 2 $ \SQiSW $ gates with arbitrary 1Q gates is a tetrahedron confined to $ \left\{1/2\geq a \geq b + \lvert c \rvert \right\} $~\cite{huang2023quantum}.